JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-5.md

   + Column Encrpytion - Encrypt certain fields like credit card numbers, but not names or phone numbers.
   + Row Encryption - Encrypt all data associated with a person.
 * Data Exfltration - The unauthorized transfer of data out of a system.
 Common goal of malware.
 * DLP - Data Loss Prevention.
 Monitors and blocks unauthorized data movement.
+Monitors outgoing traffic.
 * Removeable Media - USBs, external drives.
 Often banned.
 Remember USB = UCMJ?
 That used to be a friendly little reminder attached to ever USB port on every computer on the ship I used to be stationed on which stated that if you plug anything into the USB port, even a phone charger, you're going to captains mast.
 * NTFS - New Technology File System.
 Windows file with built in security features.
 * Data in Use -